-Following on from a fascinating post about the balafon, here is the second in a series of features about traditional musical instruments found in The Gambia and neighbouring countries by Chris Sylla.
+Following on from a great post about the balafon, here is the second in a series of features about traditional West African instruments by Chris Sylla.

 What is a bolon?

 Bolons are a chordophone instrument, making sound by way of a vibrating string or strings stretched between two points, like harps or lutes.
 They are the ancestors of the better known African harp the kora and the lute like Ngoni.

 The bolon is one of the oldest of the West African stringed instruments and was originally associated with the hunting and warrior traditions.
 It’s been present in West African society since before the Mandinka empire even began.
 Like the kora it was also played in a ‘bard like’ way at the courts of the kings to tell of their exploits or to praise their might.
 Unlike the kora, however, it isn’t associated with the griot, or jeli (or jali depending on source) tradition of hereditary musicians.